jzuccollo/pyDEA/README.md

 ###Basic

-Download and unpack the files from Github, then run `python setup.py install` in the root directory.
+Download and unpack the files from GitHub, then run `python setup.py install` in the root directory.

 ###Pip